RoDFOPAV49bGd/JJXZbdBayXaTn/README.md

 Whitelist ports below in security group of instance 2
 * 3000 - grafana
 * 9090 - prometheus

+The url of grafana can be access on http://[instance 2 ip]:3000

 Then, login grafana with username `admin` and password `admin`